simon987/Architeuthis/README.md

 * Seamless exponential backoff retries on timeout or error HTTP codes
 * Requires no additional configuration for integration into existing programs
 * Configurable per-host behavior
+* Proxy routing (Requests can be forced to use a specific proxy with header param)

 ### Typical use case
 ![user_case](use_case.png)